MootezSaaD/AlterMoodle/cs425/README.md

 -   Protect the access to the dashboard using a Guard.

 # TODO:
--   Continue implementing the Seperation of Concers concept:
+[]  Continue implementing the Seperation of Concers concept:
-    - Create an "Auth" module that contains Login and Signup components.
+[]  - Create an "Auth" module that contains Login and Signup components.
-    - Create a "Shared" module that contains different common components (Services, Guards) or any other future shared components.
+[]  - Create a "Shared" module that contains different common components (Services, Guards) or any other future shared components.
-    - Same thing for "dashboard" componenet.
+[]  - Same thing for "dashboard" componenet.
--   Setup Moodle (on this PC).
+[]  Setup Moodle (on this PC).
--   Display user's details.
+[]  Display user's details.
--   Allow user to change his/her password.
+[]  Allow user to change his/her password.
--   Add "Add time table" functionality to the dashboard.
+[]  Add "Add time table" functionality to the dashboard.
--   Create remaining views of the dashboard.
+[]  Create remaining views of the dashboard.
--   Start creating appropriate API end-points : I can start by creating an end-point that fetches the user's assignments.
+[]  Start creating appropriate API end-points : I can start by creating an end-point that fetches the user's     assignments.
+[] * Think about deploying the project on Heroku, same thing regardig Moodle (maye on a free hosting service)*.